yashpal2104/kro/CONTRIBUTING.md

 Unless the work is very obvious (e.g. a few lines to fix a bug), please make sure your PR has a related Issue.
 If there are no existing issues, please create one to describe the need.

+If you are planning a new feature or otherwise significant changes or refactors, consider creating a [design proposal](./docs/design/proposals/FORMAT.md).
+We can help make a call with you, and may suggest you create one depending on the scope of your PR.

 To send create a Pull Request, please:

 1. Fork the repository.